Omelasco/public/README.md

 ### Calling the Auth API

 The client_id and client_secret are used to call for the API token.
 The two examples below print out the token and can be changed to store it as a variable.

+A base plan from Omelas allows calling the Auth API 30 times in a given month.

 The call will return the json object below:
 ```json